 }

-Adding Blocks to Themes
+<dys-font href="https://fonts.googleapis.com/css?family=Oxygen:300,400,700&display=swap" name="Oxygen" />Adding Blocks to Themes

 Add blocks to a theme to make them available in email builder.
 To add multiple blocks to a theme, select the theme on the Themes page and click Manage Blocks.

-Blocks can be added to multiple themes, making it easy to share common blocks across themes.
-To add a block to one or more themes from the Block Editor, go to the Themes tab and toggle the slider to the right of a theme to Active.
-The themes tab in the block editor with a list of themes that can the block can be added to by toggling from inactive to active
+To add a block to one or more themes from the Block Editor, go to the Settings > Theme Assignment tab in the block editor and toggle the slider to the right of a theme to Active.

 You can also manage the themes a block is assigned to when viewing the block in a theme, or the block list.
 Find the block and select Theme Assignment from the block's drop-down menu.

-Choosing a Theme for a Template
+Choosing a Theme for an Email

-Only the blocks that have been added to the theme will be available in the block tab of the email editor.
-Selecting a theme while creating a new email The theme's styles will be automatically applied to the email's preview, in testing with device previews or send to self, and when exporting the email.
+The theme's styles will be automatically applied to the email's preview, when testing with device previews or send to self, and when exporting the email.
 You can see which theme is being used in an email at the top of the blocks tab within the email editor.